 How Often Do Members of Congress Actually Trade Stocks?

-A look at how frequently sitting members of Congress disclose stock trades — and why the real answer depends on which members you're watching.
+A look at how frequently sitting members of Congress disclose stock trades, and why the real answer depends on which members you're watching.

-Direct answerTrading frequency varies enormously by member — a small number of active traders file disclosures regularly, while most members file rarely or not at all.
+Direct answerTrading frequency varies enormously by member.
+A small number of active traders file disclosures regularly, while most members file rarely or not at all.
 Aggregate activity across all 535 members adds up to hundreds of disclosed trades in a typical year.

 Activity Is Concentrated, Not Evenly Spread